EveryFinance/smart-contracts-Stellar/README.md

 Dapp: https://www.elyx.finance/

-An on-chain, non-custodial asset management protocol built on **Stellar Soroban**, inspired by the dHEDGE V2 architecture.
-A professional fund manager accepts deposits in a single base asset (e.g. USDC), issues pro-rata **share tokens** to depositors, and deploys capital across multiple DeFi protocols — all governed by transparent, immutable on-chain rules with no privileged backdoors.
+An on-chain, non-custodial asset management protocol built on **Stellar Soroban**.
+A professional fund manager accepts deposits in a configurable vault base asset, issues pro-rata **share tokens** to depositors, and deploys capital across multiple DeFi protocols — all governed by transparent, immutable on-chain rules with no privileged backdoors.

 ---